 · Single/Couple Rent in the Suburbs – One month's rent for a one-bedroom apartment in the German suburbs would be around 757,68€.

 The country offers a variety of transport options, including Bus, tram, S-Bahn, U-Bahn and regional trains (RE/RB/IRE).
-ICE/ICs is a German high-speed train useful for long-distance travel.
+ICE/ICs is a high-speed train useful for long-distance travel.
 The German national railway company DB operates all railway systems across Germany.